 This question has become much more valid over the last three years or so.
 If not so long ago DSLR was an obvious step forward for any aspiring point-and-shoot user, today entry-level cameras are fiercely rivaled by mirrorless cameras.
 But the battle is not lost.
 So far, many aspects of a well-established DSLR system make it much more mature in terms of lens choice in new and used markets.
 The wide array of lenses mean a DSLR can be used for any kind of photographic task.
 Also, most DSLR systems (with the exception of Pentax) have room to “grow”.
 In other words, they offer cameras with bigger sensors, but same lens mounts, and give the choice of upgrading to a more serious piece of gear in the future should such a need arise.

-Further on, I will introduce you to several Nikon DSLR cameras.
-All of them are, to an extent, suitable for very serious work – they all employ swift autofocus systems and near state-of-the-art sensors as well as plenty of other functions, such as HD video.
-At the same time they are suitable as DSLR entry options because, while still entirely different to any compact camera in their complexity, are sufficiently simple to use and learn with.
+In this section, I will introduce you to several Nikon DSLR cameras.
+All of them are, to an extent, suitable for very serious work – they all employ fast autofocus systems and near state-of-the-art sensors, as well as plenty of other functions, such as HD video recording.
+The cameras listed below are entry-level DSLRs that are simple to use and learn, especially for someone with no prior DSLR experience.
 The question is not whether the camera is good – in general, all current DSLR cameras are good.
 The question is which one of these is better for you.

-Nikon D40, first in this segment of Nikon cameras, was a huge success.
+The Nikon D40, the first in this entry-level segment of Nikon cameras was a huge success.
 From a technical standpoint, it wasn’t a very advanced camera even when introduced in 2006.
-It had an old-ish 6 megapixel image sensor, when 10+ megapixel sensors were expected.
+It had an old-ish 6 megapixel (MP) image sensor, when 10+ MP sensors were expected.
 Even so, many found it to be so good at what it did, there was hardly a better camera with just enough features.
-Keyword here’s just enough.
-I remember owning this camera, and I remember loving it despite also owning “better” gear.
-It’s newest successor, launched only a short while ago, improves on the same philosophy.
+Keyword here is just enough.
+I remember shooting with this camera, and I remember loving it despite owning better gear.
+Its newest successor, the Nikon D3400 improves on the same philosophy.

-From first glance, D3200 is an entirely different beast.
-It features a very well-received 24 megapixel APS-C sensor also found in several high-end cameras, has great video specifications and up to 4 frames per second shooting speed, which is plenty for any beginner.
-But the basic idea behind it hasn’t really changed – it’s small, lightweight and very easy to use.
-If you are new to DSLR photography, trust me when I say this – it is a very well accomplished piece of gear and almost certainly more than enough for your needs.
+The Nikon D3400 features a well-received 24.2 MP APS-C sensor, a fast EXPEED 4 image processor, pretty solid video specifications capable of shooting up to 1080p @ 60 frames per second (fps), up to 5 frames per second continuous shooting speed, a fairly solid 11-point autofocus system, Bluetooth connectivity and a beefy battery – plenty for any beginner.
+The basic idea behind the entry-level camera hasn’t changed – it’s a small, lightweight and very easy to use DSLR.
+If you are new to DSLR photography, it is a very well accomplished piece of gear and almost certainly more than enough for your needs.
 Being so small, you can also be sure you will often take it with you wherever you go rather than leave it on a shelf at home.
-If you are after a camera that is sure to deliver all the basics and is easy to use, D3200 is very likely to be that camera, especially if you are on a budget.
-You will be tempted by more expensive and, on paper, more capable options, but remember – give in to such a temptation, and you may end up with a Nikon D4 and not having a clue how to use it.
-Yes, cameras like D7000 have weather sealing and faster frame rates.
-Be honest, how often do you shoot under rain?
-Owning a D700 I can tell you that I prefer to cover myself with an umbrella, which is usually large enough to hide my camera along with myself.
+If you are after a camera that is sure to deliver all the basics and is easy to use, the D3400 is very likely to be that camera, especially if you are on a budget.
+You will be tempted by more expensive and, on paper, more capable options, but remember – give in to such a temptation, and you may end up with a high-end DSLR and not having a clue how to use it.
+Yes, more advanced cameras might have a better build quality, weather sealing, faster frame rates and insanely fast autofocus systems, but do you really need all those features when starting out?
+Most likely not.

 If you are a beginner with a limited budget and are looking for a new Nikon DSLR, look no further.
 This is a fun, simple, capable camera.
 A proper photographer will always be able to appreciate such strengths and if you run into one who thinks less of you because of your cheap Nikon, well, it’s his lack of understanding and in no way yours.

-This camera is the predecessor of D3200 and, as it’s newer sibling, shares the same core priorities.
+This camera is the predecessor of the D3400 and, as its newer sibling, shares the same core priorities.
 It is small, lightweight and easy to use.
 Better yet, it’s even slightly cheaper new or second-hand.
 There aren’t many downsides to this camera, and none of them are all that relevant for a beginner photographer.
-D3100 has lower resolution sensor at 14.2 megapixels.
-Don’t be fooled by the numbers, they don’t tell the whole story.
-It is a high quality sensor none the less and offers plenty of resolution for daily needs.
-You will still be able to print big should you decide so.
-At the same time, your JPEG images won’t be as “heavy” as those of Nikon D3200.
+Compared to the D3400, the D3300 has a very similar 24.2 MP APS-C sensor, the same continuous shooting speed of 5 fps and pretty much the same weight.

-You may think I’m trying to discourage you from buying it.
-You would be right to think so.
-Make no mistake – I think this is a great camera (although likely to be replaced soon).
-More than that, I’d be happy to own one myself if I were to start now.
-Yet I would not suggest this wonderful DSLR to anyone who’s not serious about becoming a real photographer.
-There are cheaper, smaller, simpler options out there for those who just want quality images for their family, friends and travel.
+You may think I’m trying to discourage you from buying the D7200 and you would be right!
+Make no mistake – the D7200 is an amazing DSLR camera that many are happy to own.
+However, I would not suggest this wonderful DSLR to anyone who is not serious about becoming a real photographer.
+There are cheaper, smaller and simpler options out there for those who just want quality images for their family, friends and travel.